Club Directory by Alphabet

 The Knit Wits is Bates’ only club dedicated to the art of knitting.
 While the main focus of the group is knitting, we also welcome those who love to crochet or craft of any kind.
 We hold events, yarn-bomb, and have weekly meetings where we get together to knit, talk, and have fun together.
 We usually meet in the Fireplace Lounge, where we can sit by the fire and get comfortable in the cozy chairs while knitting.
 The Knit Wits club is home to fun people who come together for the love of crafting.
 We encourage all those want to learn how to knit or crochet, as well as those who are already experts, to join us!

 Storage: The Ronj

-Latinos Unidos is a student organization that celebrates diversity.
-The club offers the opportunity to Bates Students who identify as Hispanic or Latino to come together and learn more about their rich culture, however, the club’s main goal is to facilitate a welcoming place for the entire Bates community, whether Latino or not, to embrace and discover more about Latin American culture, a culture that many here at Bates are part of.
+Latinxs Unidxs is a student organization that celebrates diversity.
+The club offers the opportunity to Bates Students who identify as Hispanic or Latinx to come together and learn more about their rich culture, however, the club’s main goal is to facilitate a welcoming place for the entire Bates community, whether Latinx or not, to embrace and discover more about Latin American culture, a culture that many here at Bates are part of.
 We do not only seek to connect (or reconnect) members of the Bates community with the richness of countries in South America, Central America, and the Caribbean, but also hope to explore the relationship that Latin American countries have with the United States, at a national and Bates level.
 We achieve these goals through discussions, community engagement, dances, academic conferences, Enlaces (Want to know what it is?
 Yes?
 Then join our club!), and food!
 To guarantee an inclusive environment for non-Spanish speaking members, all meetings are held in English.

 Advisor: Julisa De Los Santos